Little Big Workshop Tips And Tricks (English) Break Room, Research, blueprints, Priorities, Noise and Comfort and Much More

 Did you know that the colors on the timeline progress bars indicate how well you are on time?
-If your people hang something behind, the progress bar will be partially red.
-The more red, the farther back.
+If your people hang somewhat behind, the progress bar will be partially red.
+The redder, the farther back.

 And if they are well in time and ready faster than necessary, some green will be displayed.
-And the bigger the green part of the beam, the farther the work on the project is than it actually should be.
+And the bigger the green part of the beam, the farther the work on the project is, as it actually should be.

 The staff break room is extremely important because it is responsible for the recovery of our exhausted staff.
 Our employees will otherwise fall over exhausted and then sleep on the floor forever.

 A staff room should not be too small, as we should put about 10 or more units in there over time.
 In the beginning, a break room may be smaller, but over time we need larger and several break rooms.
 I’ll explain exactly why.